On Optimizing the Conditional Value-at-Risk of a Maximum Cost for Risk-Averse Safety Analysis: Acknowledgement

-Computations of $\mathcal{S}_\alpha^r$ for the four designs are shown in Fig.~\ref{exactvsunderapprox}, which we completed via the procedure outlined in \mbox{Sec.~\ref{keyprocedure}}.
-For comparison, we provide computations of the under-approximation set $\mathcal{U}_{\alpha,\gamma}^r$ ($\gamma = 20$), which we completed via the method from our prior work \cite{chapmantac2021}.
-The under-approximation method uses a $\gamma$-dependent soft-maximum and an $\alpha$-dependent upper bound for CVaR to derive a $(\gamma,\alpha)$-dependent upper bound for $W_\alpha^*$ (Def. \ref{salphar}).
+Computations of $\mathcal{S}_\alpha^r$ for the four designs are shown in Fig.~\ref{exactvsunderapprox}.
+For comparison, we provide computations of the under-approximation set $\mathcal{U}_{\alpha,\gamma}^r$ ($\gamma = 20$) using the method from our prior work \cite{chapmantac2021}.
+The under-approximation method uses a $\gamma$-dependent soft-maximum and an $\alpha$-dependent upper bound for the CVaR to derive a $(\gamma,\alpha)$-dependent upper bound for the optimal value ${\mathcal{J}}_\alpha^*(\mathbf{x})$ \eqref{keyproblem} with $c_t = g_K$.
 For a fixed $\gamma$, solving one MDP problem is required to compute $\mathcal{U}_{\alpha,\gamma}^r$ for all $\alpha$ and $r$ of interest.
-The value functions for this MDP problem are defined on the original state space $S$, and the objective is an expected cumulative $\gamma$-dependent cost.
-We explored values of $\gamma$ between 10 and 120 in increments of roughly 10.
-We chose $\gamma = 20$ because this value provides relatively large estimates of $\mathcal{U}_{\alpha,\gamma}^r$ for more risk-averse values of $\alpha$.
+The DP iterates for this MDP problem are defined on the original state space $S$, and the objective is an expected cumulative $\gamma$-dependent cost.
+We have explored values of $\gamma$ between 10 and 120 in increments of roughly 10.
+We have chosen $\gamma = 20$ because this value provides relatively large estimates of $\mathcal{U}_{\alpha,\gamma}^r$ for more risk-averse values of $\alpha$.
 The selection of an appropriate $\gamma$ depends on one's preferences, and additional guidance is provided in \cite{chapmantac2021}.

-While no parameter tuning is required for the state-augmentation method, which provides $\mathcal{S}_\alpha^r$ exactly in principle, greater computational resources are required.
-First, due to time inconsistency and a non-additive cost function, the dynamic program that determines the minimum CVaR is solved on an augmented state space, which is the Cartesian product of the original state space $S$ and the interval $\mathcal{Z}$.
-Moreover, due to the representation of CVaR that our method uses, a second outer optimization over the dual parameter must be solved.
-Consequently, the inner dynamic program is solved repeatedly with different values of the dual parameter.
+While no parameter tuning is required for the current method, which provides $\mathcal{S}_\alpha^r$ exactly in principle, greater computational resources are required.
+First, due to time inconsistency and a non-additive cost function, the dynamic program that determines the minimum CVaR is defined on an augmented state space, which is the Cartesian product of the original state space $S$ and the interval $\mathcal{Z}$.
+Moreover, due to the definition for the CVaR \eqref{defcvar}, a second outer optimization with respect to the dual parameter is required.
+Consequently, the inner dynamic program is implemented repeatedly for different values of the dual parameter.
 While this increases the computational complexity significantly, problems with different dual parameters can be solved in parallel to reduce computation time.